averypowers16/15.S60_2026/2_data_wrangling_in_R/README.md

    * [CMS NPI registry](https://data.cms.gov/provider-data/dataset/mj5m-pzi6)
    * [ACS 2023 Age and Sex data by zip code](https://data.census.gov/table?q=s0101&g=010XX00US$8600000)
    * Ensure you see the following files in the GitHub: listings.csv, prices_modeled.csv, transplant_centers.csv
 5. All the packages we’ll use in class are well established with solid documentation (typically available through cran) and it should be easy to find tips and cheat sheets online.
-For more comprehensive coverage I recommend
+For more comprehensive coverage or if you want to be extra prepated for class I recommend
    * [R for Data Science](https://r4ds.hadley.nz/)
    * [Advanced R](https://adv-r.hadley.nz/)